keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 I chose the following Azure Components based on the underlying reasons listed for each one of them.

 * Azure App Service [[2](https://azure.microsoft.com/en-us/services/app-service/)] for deploying the `TechChallengeApp`frontend component.
-  - a fully managed service that includes built-in infrastructure maintenance, security patching - simplify operations
+  - A fully managed service that includes built-in infrastructure maintenance, security patching - simplify operations
   - Supports auto scaling: it can be scaled up or scaled out to handle the changing demand - leads to highly available frontend
   - Supports for virtual networks - leads to network segmentation implemented in this solution.

-* Azure Database for PostgreSQL [[3](https://azure.microsoft.com/en-us/services/postgresql/) Single Server [4](https://docs.microsoft.com/en-us/azure/postgresql/overview-single-server)] as database given the requirement.
+* Azure Database for PostgreSQL [[3](https://azure.microsoft.com/en-us/services/postgresql/)] Single Server [[4](https://docs.microsoft.com/en-us/azure/postgresql/overview-single-server)] as database given the requirement.
   -  Offers a single-node database service with built-in high availability.
   -  Handles most of the database management functions such as patching, backups, security with minimal user configuration and control.